New clashes at Jerusalem's Al-Aqsa mosque compound

-JERUSALEM (AFP) - Clashes erupted between Israelis and Palestinians at Jerusalem's Al-Aqsa mosque compound on Thursday (May 5), after a 10-day cooling of tensions at the holy site, Israeli police said.
+JERUSALEM • Clashes erupted between Israelis and Palestinians at Jerusalem's Al-Aqsa mosque compound yesterday, after a 10-day cooling of tensions at the holy site, Israeli police said.

-The Israeli police said they had repelled "dozens of rioters" who had been "throwing stones and other objects" at the security forces.
+Israeli police said that they had repelled "dozens of rioters" who had been "throwing stones and other objects" at the security forces.

-An AFP correspondent said there was a large police presence in front of the mosque, while the Palestinian Red Crescent had yet to report any casualties from the violence.
+An Agence France-Presse correspondent said that there was a large police presence in front of the mosque, while the Palestinian Red Crescent had yet to report any casualties from the violence.

 The clashes came on the anniversary of Israel's 1948 independence and followed a tense period in which the Muslim fasting month of Ramadan, the Jewish festival of Passover and the Christian holiday of Easter overlapped.

-Since mid-April, clashes between Israeli police and Palestinians have wounded nearly 300 at the flashpoint Al-Aqsa mosque compound.
+Since the middle of last month, clashes between Israeli police and Palestinians have left nearly 300 injured at the flashpoint Al-Aqsa mosque compound.

 The site is Islam's third-holiest.
-It is also Judaism's holiest place, known to Jews as the Temple Mount.
+It is also Judaism's holiest place and is known to Jews as the Temple Mount.

-Palestinians have been angered by an uptick in Jewish visits to the compound, where by long-standing convention Jews may visit but are not allowed to pray.
+Palestinians have been angered by an uptick in Jewish visits to the compound where, according to longstanding convention, Jews may visit but are not allowed to pray.

 Israeli Foreign Minister Yair Lapid has said Israel "will not change" this status quo.

-Last week, the Gaza Strip's militant rulers Hamas threatened Israel with rockets and synagogue attacks if Israeli forces carried out further raids on the site.
+Last week, the Gaza Strip's militant ruler Hamas threatened Israel with rockets and synagogue attacks if Israeli forces carried out further raids on the site.

-"You should be ready for a great battle if the (Israeli) occupation does not stop attacking Al-Aqsa mosque," said Yahya Sinwar, Hamas chief in the Israeli-blockaded Palestinian enclave.

-A raid by Israeli police into the compound last month sparked widespread condemnation from regional leaders.
+A raid by Israeli police on the compound last month sparked widespread condemnation from regional leaders.

-Jordan, which manages Jerusalem's holy sites, accused Israel of upsetting the long-standing status quo which allows all faiths to worship at their sacred sites in the city.
+Jordan, which manages Jerusalem's holy sites, has accused Israel of upsetting the longstanding status quo, which allows all faiths to worship at their sacred sites in the city.

 A total of 26 Palestinians and three Israeli Arabs have died during the same period, among them perpetrators of attacks and those killed by Israeli security forces in West Bank operations.